MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Core/Enter-PSSession.md

 The cmdlet does not return any output.

 ## NOTES

+PowerShell includes the following aliases for `Enter-PSSession`:

+- All platforms:
+  - `etsn`

 To connect to a remote computer, you must be a member of the Administrators group on the remote computer.
 To start an interactive session on the local computer, you must start PowerShell with the